nhsengland/datascience/docs/what_is_data_science/How you can learn Data Science.md

-# How you can learn Data Science
+# How You Can Learn Data Science

 Data science isn't just for data scientists!
 As a profession, we're passionate about sharing these skills and techniques.